psholtz/C-Language/Stanford-CS106B/Assignment-01/Exercise-04/README.md

 does **not** work in C++ and will result in very strange behavior -- it might return garbage, or just outright crash the program!

 * You should think carefully about what the simple cases need to be.
 In particular, you should make sure that calling **intToString(0)** returns "0" and not the empty string.
 This fact may require you to add special code to handle this case.

+* Your implementation should allow n to be negative, as illustrated by the earlier example in which **stringToInt("-42")** returns -42.
+Again, implementing these functions for negative numbers will probably require adding special-case code.

+* It's possible to split apart numbers and strings in many ways.
+You are free to split them however you'd like.
+However, peeling off the last digit as we've suggested is easier than most other approaches.